A Carbon Atom Can Form Up To Four Covalent Bonds

 Q: What is the difference between sigma (σ) and pi (π) bonds?

 A: Sigma (σ) bonds are formed by the direct overlap of atomic orbitals along the internuclear axis.
-They are strong and stable bonds.
+Still, they are strong and stable bonds.
 Pi (π) bonds are formed by the sideways overlap of p orbitals above and below the sigma bond.
 They are weaker than sigma bonds and contribute to the reactivity of molecules.

 Q: How does hybridization affect molecular properties?